mvaganov/CmdLineAsteroids/notes.md

 				p => p.enabled = false,
 				null);
 			Rand.Instance.Seed = (uint)Time.CurrentTimeMs;
-			KeyInput.Bind(' ', () => {
+			KeyInput.Bind(' ', () => particlesPool.Commission(10), "explosion");
-				for (int i = 0; i < 10; ++i) {
-					particlesPool.Commission();
-				}
-			}, "explosion");
 			FloatOverTime growAndShrink = FloatOverTime.GrowAndShrink;
 			while (running) {
 ...
 ```

 ### voice
-lets replace the `Particle` array with the `PolicyDrivenObjectPool` of `Particle` objects.
-we need to define
+to replace the `Particle` array with the `PolicyDrivenObjectPool` of `Particle` objects, we need to define
 	how to create a basic particle
 	how to commission a new particle
 	and how to decommission a particle
 we don't need to include how to destroy the particle, because our particle doesn't allocate any special resources

 the "explosion" `KeyInput` Bind should change to commission 10 particles.
-a nice side effect of using this new system is that we can create more than just 10 particles, which will help create more interesting tests.
+a nice side effect of using this new system is that we can easily create more than 10 particles at the same time, which create more interesting visual tests.

-Instead of using a for-loop, it's probably a good idea to create a `Commission` function that takes a count and returns an array of objects.
-	Creating memory batches going to be more efficient, and `PolicyDrivenObjectPool` is the perfect place for that logic.
-	To do that properly,

 ### scene
 src/MrV/Program.cs